 - The gendered nature of ELI is a significant influence, where women are often in roles focused on early years education, family support and community engagement.
-Ironically, not having ELI would improve the GPG in NCI, but be a huge loss to the many women who work there, in this instance the tool is not a good measure of inclusion and empowerment of women, in particular disadvantaged women. - Some vertical occupational segregation.
-There are more women is the lower paid, more junior roles within the College, and fewer women in the senior leadership roles, despite the fact that we have a female President, Registrar, Dean of School, Director of HR and Director of ELI.

-• Some horizontal occupational segregation.
-There is an element of gender segregation within the College, in particular within ELI and part time work.
+Ironically, not having ELI would improve the GPG in NCI, but be a huge loss to the many women who work there.
+In this instance the tool is not a good measure of inclusion and empowerment of women, in particular women from disadvantaged communities. - Some vertical occupational segregation: there are more women is the lower paid, more junior roles within the College, and fewer women in the senior leadership roles, despite the fact that we have a female President, Registrar, Dean of School, Director of HR and Director of ELI. - Some horizontal occupational segregation: there is an element of gender segregation within the College, in particular within ELI and part time work, and to a lesser extent within AF, where there are more men in AF teaching at postgrad rather than undergraduate level.

-But as NCI is a multifaceted institution, with a range of staff and programmes in place, which have difference experiences.
-Unless we analyse what is happening in different areas, we do not get a clear picture of the issues.
+But, as NCI is a multifaceted institution with a range of staff and programmes in place, which encompass different experiences, unless we analyse what is happening in different areas, we do not get a clear picture of the issues from the headline statistics alone.